The Ultimate In Birding Tours

 A high priority will be to explore the natural springs in the foothills of the Jabal al Qara, where the best of these is Ayn Hamran.
 Our prime target species in these beautiful ravines, where a luxuriant strip of palms, trees and bushes along the perennial streams contrasts strikingly with the rugged mountainsides, will be such regional specialities as Arabian Green Bee-eater, White-spectacled Bulbul, Blackstart, Arabian Warbler, the whistling Tristram’s Starling and Arabian Sunbird.
 There is also a fair chance of finding Arabian Golden-winged Grosbeak, a South Arabian endemic species which is largely a monsoonal visitor to Dhofar.
 If we have not had any luck at a day roost, after dark we will look for the splendid little Arabian Scops Owl as well as the impressive Arabian Eagle-Owl (both are endemic to South Arabia).

-A series of predominantly Afrotropical species which extend into southern Arabia also occur in this habitat, including the smart but furtive and well-camouflaged Bruce’s Green Pigeon, Diederik (or Didric) Cuckoo, Grey-headed Kingfisher, the showy and restless African Paradise Flycatcher, Black-crowned Tchagra, Abyssinian White-eye, Rüppell’s Weaver, African Silverbill and Cinnamon-breasted Bunting.
+A series of predominantly Afrotropical species which extend into southern Arabia also occur in this habitat, including the smart but furtive and well-camouflaged Bruce’s Green Pigeon, Diederik (or Didric) and Jacobin (or Pied) Cuckoos, Grey-headed Kingfisher, the showy and restless African Paradise Flycatcher, Black-crowned Tchagra, Abyssinian White-eye, Rüppell’s Weaver, African Silverbill and Cinnamon-breasted Bunting.

 The almost bat-shaped Fan-tailed Raven and Pale Crag Martin can often be seen overhead and the escarpments and ravines are also good for raptors including Short-toed Snake, Booted and Bonelli’s Eagles, Eurasian Hobby and, with luck, the pelegrinoides form of the Peregrine Falcon (formerly split as Barbary Falcon).
 If we keep a close eye on the heavens we have a good chance of seeing a Verreaux’s Eagle drifting along, its strange wing silhouette giving it away at once.
 These predominantly hyrax-eating eagles nest in caves on the face of the towering coastal escarpment.